 Accessibility is not an either/or; it is more nuanced, and some areas and programming may be accessible for some people and not others (Henry, 2014).

-How to Include Accommodations in Your Event Planning
+How to Embed Accommodations in Your Event Planning

 Here are steps you can take to remove these burdens and advertise the accommodations you are already making: